-If you are a struggling homeowner in danger of falling behind in your mortgage payments (or if you’ve already fallen behind), you should be proactive when it comes to saving your home from foreclosure.
-Your mortgage lender doesn’t really want your home and will likely work with you to keep you in the property.
+If you're a struggling homeowner in danger of falling behind in your mortgage payments (or if you’ve already fallen behind), you should be proactive when it comes to saving your home from foreclosure.
+Your lender doesn’t really want your home and will potentially work with you to keep you in the property.
 For your part, you need to be organized, take action as soon as possible, understand the foreclosure process, and know your options.
-If you do these things, you'll have a better chance of avoiding a foreclosure.
+If you do these things, you'll have a better chance of keeping your home.

-Below are ten things you can do to prevent a foreclosure from happening.
+Below are ten things you can do to try to prevent a foreclosure from happening.

 Along with the loan documents, you should gather and organize your financial information.
-Collect your recent pay stubs (or a profit and loss statement if you’re self-employed), bank statements, federal tax return, and supporting documentation for any other income you receive (such as social security, rental income, and alimony.)
+Collect your recent pay stubs or a profit and loss statement if you’re self-employed, bank statements, federal tax return, and supporting documentation for any other income you receive, like Social Security, rental income, and alimony.

-Your mortgage servicer will need this information to determine whether you’re eligible for an alternative to foreclosure.
+Your servicer will need this information to determine whether you’re eligible for an alternative to foreclosure.

 Now that you’ve figured out your income and expenses, it’s a good time to review your spending habits and create a realistic budget until your circumstances improve.

 Start off by looking for ways to reduce your everyday expenses.
 For example, if you buy a cup of coffee every morning or eat lunch out every day, this can add up.
-You also probably have several optional expenses (like gym memberships, cable television, and other forms of entertainment) that you may be able to eliminate.
-If you have certain monthly payments you can’t eliminate, such as credit card debt, you may be able to negotiate a lower monthly payment.
-(Learn more in Nolo’s article Negotiating on Credit Card Debt.)
+You also probably have several optional expenses—like gym memberships, cable television, and other forms of entertainment—that you might be able to eliminate.
+If you have certain monthly payments you can’t eliminate, such as credit card debt, you might be able to negotiate a lower monthly payment.

-Think about different ways that you cut back or completely eliminate certain spending so that you’ll be better able to make your mortgage payments.
+Think about different ways that you cut back or completely eliminate certain spending so that you’ll be better able to make your loan payments.
 (Learn more in How to Make a Budget.)

 Loan modification.
-A loan modification is a permanent change to your mortgage.
-For example, this might mean extending the amount of time you have to pay off the loan or reducing the interest rate.
-With a loan modification, the servicer can often add any past-due amounts to the balance of your mortgage.
-Depending on your circumstances, you may qualify for a Fannie Mae or Freddie Mac Flex Modification or a proprietary (in-house) loan modification.
+A loan modification is a permanent change to your loan terms.
+For example, a modification might extend the amount of time you have to pay off the loan or reduce the interest rate.
+With a loan modification, the servicer can often add any past-due amounts to the balance of your loan.
+Depending on your circumstances, you might qualify for a Fannie Mae or Freddie Mac Flex Modification or a proprietary (in-house) loan modification.

 Forbearance agreements and repayment plans.
-If the reason you’re unable to make your mortgage payment is temporary, you may be eligible for a forbearance agreement.
-With a forbearance agreement, the lender agrees to reduce or suspend the mortgage payments for a certain period of time.
+If the reason you’re unable to make your monthly payments is temporary, you might be eligible for a forbearance agreement.
+With a forbearance agreement, the lender agrees to reduce or suspend the payments for a certain period of time.
 At the end of the forbearance period, you bring the loan current by paying back the missed or reduced payments in full, through a repayment program, or through a modification (Learn more about loan modifications, forbearance agreements, and repayment plans.)

-Do not wait until the last minute to seek help.
-If possible, call your servicer as soon as you miss a payment or think you might miss a payment to find out if you qualify for an alternative to foreclosure.
-The faster you deal with the problem, the better.
+Don't wait until the last minute to seek help.
+If possible, call your servicer as soon as you miss a payment (or think you might miss a payment) to find out if you qualify for a foreclosure alternative.
+The sooner you deal with the problem, the better.